passon-engineering/sw-go-system-lib/README.md

 5. You can now use the functions, types, and other elements provided by the external package in your own code.

+## Contributing
+Contributions to the logger package are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.